 The standing orders contain detailed provisions designed to restrain questioners from giving unnecessary information or introducing or inviting argument and thereby initiating a debate.
-Each question is subject to a 30 second time limit.
+Each question is subject to a 30 second time limit, except for questions by non-aligned members which are subject to a 45 second time limit.
 In addition to these specific rules, the content of questions must comply with the general rules applying to the content of speeches.

 A demanding time for the Chair

 Oral questions by their very nature may raise significant difficulties for the Chair.
 The necessity to make instant decisions on the application of the rules on the form and content of questions is one of the Speaker’s most demanding tasks.
-In addition, points of order often arise in relation to Ministers’ answers, although under the current standing orders only one point of order on ‘relevance’ may be raised per answer.
+In addition, points of order often arise in relation to ministers’ answers, although under the current standing orders only one point of order on ‘relevance’ may be raised per answer.
 There is often a degree of disorder in the House during Question Time.
-Balancing the requirements of the standing orders and the need to impose appropriate standards of behaviour and language with the desire of Ministers, the Opposition and other Members to use their political skills to best effect requires considerable judgment and concentration on the part of the Speaker.
+Balancing the requirements of the standing orders and the need to impose appropriate standards of behaviour and language with the desire of ministers, the Opposition and other members to use their political skills to best effect requires considerable judgement and concentration on the part of the Speaker.

 Members may also seek information from the Government by asking questions in writing, also known as questions on notice.
 With written questions, neither the question nor answer is read to the House.
-Rather, Members deliver questions in writing to the Clerk to be placed on the Notice Paper, for written reply.
-Officials in government departments then check each day’s Notice Paper for questions and arrange for answers to be drafted for their Minister to consider.
-When the Minister approves an answer, it is forwarded to staff in the House who send a copy to the Member who asked the question, and arrange for the question and answer to be printed in Hansard.
-In addition, copies are supplied to the press after the answer has been published in Hansard.
+Rather, members deliver questions in writing to the Clerk to be placed on the Notice Paper, for written reply.
+Officials in government departments then check each day’s Notice Paper for questions and arrange for answers to be drafted for their minister to consider.
+When the minister approves an answer, it is forwarded to staff in the House who send a copy to the member who asked the question, and arrange for the question and answer to be published.
+Answers can be found in ParlWork.

-There is no restriction on the number of written questions a Member may ask, either each day or in total, although a fully answered question cannot be asked again.
-In the 42nd Parliament an average of eight questions were placed on the Notice Paper each sitting day.
+There is no restriction on the number of written questions a member may ask, either each day or in total, although a fully answered question cannot be asked again.
+In the 46th Parliament an average of 4.2 questions were placed on the Notice Paper each sitting day.

 The rules governing the form and content of questions are usually applied more strictly to written questions because of the opportunity to examine them closely.
 The Speaker is responsible for ensuring that questions conform to the standing orders, but, in practice, this task is performed by staff of the House, under the authority of the Clerk.